 In cafes and restaurants, we advise you to leave between 10% and 15% of the bill (if the service is not included).
 During your excursions, your guide and your driver will greatly appreciate propane if you have been satisfied with the service provided.

-Conculsion of Things to do in Riviera Maya and Riviera Maya Excursions
+Conclusion of Things to do in Tulum and Riviera Maya Excursions

 Finally, enjoy your vacation in Riviera.
 The food is delicious.
 Test new flavors!
 Don’t worry (except for the extremely hot green sauce, which should not be confused with guacamole).